Skip to main content Skip to secondary navigation

 How do I respond to mistakes?

-If a student misgenders someone in class, modeling the correct pronoun can help normalize correcting people, as well as affirm the person who was misgendered.
+If a student makes a mistake about another student's name or pronoun in class, modeling the correct information can help everyone learn and affirm the person who was incorrectly referenced.
 This could sound like “Professor, he had a good point.”
 “She had a good point.
 And yes, that explanation was spot on.
-Let’s return to our assignment…” It is usually sufficient to model the correct pronoun and avoid overreacting to minor mistakes as doing so can put the misgendered student and the student who made the mistake in an uncomfortable position.
+Let’s return to our assignment…” It is usually sufficient to model the correct pronoun and avoid overreacting to minor mistakes.

 “Correcting yourself is fine.
 Don’t over-apologize.
 Better to just not repeat the behavior.” —Stanford student